- When you upgrade your operating system, the language or edition of Windows is not supported error can appear.

 After removing unnecessary USB devices, try to upgrade again and check if the problem is still there.

-- Open Command Prompt as administrator.
-You can do that quickly by pressing Windows Key + X and choosing Command Prompt (Admin) from the list.
-You can also use PowerShell (Admin) if Command Prompt isn’t available.
+- Open Command Prompt as administrator by pressing Windows key + X and choosing Command Prompt (Admin) from the list.

 After the SFC scan is finished, you need to check if the problem is still there.
 If you weren’t able to run SFC scan or if it was unsuccessful, you need to perform a DISM scan by doing the following: